shawnd29/deep-learning-fundamentals/Mini-ImageNet/README.txt

-Write a convolutional network in Keras to train the Mini-ImageNet dataset on the course website.
+Write a convolutional network in Keras to train the Mini-ImageNet dataset.
 Your constraint is to create a network that achieves at least 70% test accuracy.

 Submit your answers as two files train.py and test.py.
 Make